-Rhetoric 3 English History 3 Political Science 3 Electives 6 or 7 Same as First Semester with addition of Calvinism 2
+Rhetoric 3 English History 3 Political Science 3 Electives 6 or 7 Bible Study 1

+Same as First Semester

-Upon completion of this course and one year of work in law at a recognized law school, the candidate will be granted the A. B. degree from Calvin College:
+Upon completion of this course and one year of work in law at a recognized law school, the candidate will be granted the A. B. degree from Calvin College.